2.2.9 PEM prevention and recovery

 The protocol addresses these upstream influences and the glucose uptake and glycolysis rate has been shown to improve / revert, however some daily variability around glycogen usage will exist relative to your exertion and immune activity levels.

-During increased exertion, your immune activity creates oxidative stress, hence your carbohydrate and protein intake may need to be increased to match your glycogen expenditure.
-This would normally be additional carbohydrates, protein and a large additional intake of vitamin C and/or other antioxidants.
+During increased exertion and/or (downstream) immune activity, energy consumption also increases and creates oxidative stress, hence your carbohydrate and protein intake may need to be increased to match your glycogen expenditure.
+This would normally be additional carbohydrates, protein as additional small meals over the day, and a large additional intake of vitamin C and/or other antioxidants.

-However, in a crash / PEM, the priority is restoring glycogen (and sodium) levels.
+However, in a crash / PEM, the priority is restoring liver glycogen (and sodium) levels.
 Spoonfuls of NZ Manuka honey are one of the least risky sources for simple carbohydrates, as it has an antimicrobial profile thought to be related to the methylglyoxal content and various phenols.
+H1 antagonists like doxylamine succinate can also be helpful, especially before sleep - as they normally cause drowsiness.

 You can also target restoration of energy availability and glycogen synthesis via alternative pathways, if they are functioning.
 These pathways may include (non-exhaustive):